qualifiedleads/mqlblog/_posts/articles/2011-09-11-types_of_offer.md

 ##“Preferred Customer Club discount”
 This involves offering a limited time to join the “Preferred customer Club”.
 Joining costs nothing, but it benefits the person with a discount.
+However, the discount is already factored-in and is only designed to keep the customer on an auto-renewal, charging their credit card on a monthly basis.

 This type of offer can make it so that you don’t need to break-even on the first transaction.
 Obviously you need to do your arithmetic first before deploying this on a large scale.

 ##“One-Time-Offer”